txoof/epd_display/README.md

     - executables are stored in `./dist/`

 ## Contributing
 PaperPi's core is written and maintained in Jupyter Notebook.
 If you'd like to contribute, please make pull requests in the Jupyter notebooks.
-Making PRs to the `.py` files means manually moving the changes into the Jupyter Notebook.
+Making PRs to the `.py` files means manually moving the changes into the Jupyter Notebook and adds considerable work to the build/test process.

 Plugins can be pure python, but should follow the [guide provided](./documentation/Plugins.md).